Tilicho Peak Expedition - 35 Days

 Meals during the Tilicho peak expedition

-On the whole, meals during the Tilicho Peak Expedition try to be satisfying and wholesome, adding to the experience of the climb itself.
+In addition, there is abundant drinking water to keep the climbers hydrated throughout the expedition.
+As a whole, meals during the Tilicho Peak Expedition try to be satisfying and wholesome.
+It adds to the experience of the climb itself.

 Drinking water:

-They are also advised to drink plenty of water for hydration and to avoid altitude sickness; they will get ample opportunities to replenish their stock of water along the trek.
+They are also advised to drink plenty of water for hydration and to avoid altitude sickness.
+They will get ample opportunities to replenish their stock of water along the trek.
+Proper hydration aids not only in physical performance.
+It also plays a very important role in acclimatization during the expedition itself.

 Tilicho peak expedition accommodations

 Accommodations during the Tilicho Peak Expedition vary with the progression of the trek and the altitude.
-Climbers usually experience a mixture of lodges, tea houses, and tented camps along the route.
+Climbers usually experience a mixture of lodges, tea houses, and tented camps.
+Lower elevations in the trek offer quite comfortable lodgings in the form of tea houses.

 i.
 Single Supplementary